 Monthly Bias Update

-It is also never too late to come forward with information.
+It is never too late to come forward with information on any bias incident or crime.
 You can call DPS at 315.443.2224 or submit information anonymously via the Silent Witness tool.
 In addition, to report a bias incident or to receive support, visit the STOP Bias website.

 Chief Craig A. Stone